Everything you need to know about the flat tax or Prélèvement Forfaitaire Unique

 What is the Flat Tax?

-Who is affected by the Flat Tax?
+Who is affected by the Flat Tax payment?

 The flat tax replaces the old tax system in several cases:

-• Receipt of interest from bonds
+• Receiving interest from bonds

 Taxation of dividends: what are the changes?

-If this is not the case, the introduction of the flat tax will lead to an increase in taxation.
-In this case, it is possible to continue to benefit from the old tax regime if it is more advantageous, by simply making a request to the tax authorities.
+Otherwise, the introduction of the flat tax leads to an increase in taxation.
+You can still benefit from the old tax system if it's more advantageous, simply by requesting it from the tax authorities.

-Transfer of shares: what are the changes?
+Share transfer: what are the changes?

-Once again, it is possible to continue to benefit from the old tax system if it is more advantageous.
+Again, it is possible to continue to benefit from the old tax system if it is more advantageous.

 Written by our expert Paul LASBARRERES-CANDAU